preciofishbone/OmniaDocs/web-content-management/web-pages/quick-pages/index.rst

 In this example Quick Pages is on for this page as enabling legacy web parts is not activated.

-How to work with Quick Pages is described on the page "Manage Content": :doc:`Omnia Profiles </web-content-management/web-pages/manage-content/index>`
+How to work with Quick Pages is described on the page "Manage Content", see: :doc:`Manage Conten </web-content-management/web-pages/manage-content/index>`